Table of contents

 When you are selling something, whether it is a product or a service, you need to follow up with your prospective buyer.
 This is because the buying process is not always instantaneous.

-People usually need time to think about their purchase, and they may have questions that they want to be answered before they are ready to commit.
+People usually need time to think about their purchase, and they may have questions they want answered before they are ready to commit.

-By following up, you can stay top of mind and make sure that your prospective buyer has all the information they need to make a decision.
+By following up, you can stay top of mind and ensure your prospective buyer has all the information they need to make a decision.

-Additionally, following up shows that you are committed to the sale and that you are willing to go the extra mile to ensure that the prospective buyer is happy with their purchase.
+Additionally, following up shows that you are committed to the sale and willing to go the extra mile to ensure the prospective buyer is happy with their purchase.

 Practice empathy